 - Find support in setting weekly study goals.

-Advisers for each school are available to discuss your academic plan to ensure you meet your degree requirements.
+Academic advisers for each school are available to discuss your academic plan to ensure you meet your degree requirements.

 - Office of Freshman Advising